stac-utils/stac-terminal/README.md

 ## Development

 There are a lot more options in the [plotext library](https://github.com/piccolomo/plotext) that could be surfaced here.
-Additionally, if [support for datetimes](https://github.com/piccolomo/plotext/issues/7) in histograms and plots is added, `termstac` could create temporal histograms, or plot quantities vs date.
+Additionally, if [support for datetimes](https://github.com/piccolomo/plotext/issues/7) in histograms and plots is added, `stacterm` could create temporal histograms, or plot quantities vs date.